malikaiyer/syntax-sprint/EGDD.md

 ## Player Interaction Pattern

 *This game is for one-person but can be multiplayer too.
-The players use the arrow-keys/WASD to move the player*
+Both players play on the same system - one player uses WASD and the other uses the arrow-keys to move.
+Note: The single player mode is the primary mode of interaction in the game.
+We will only implement multi-player mode if we have enough time to*

 ## Player Modes